CeVauDe/ETD2_BuildOrderExtractor/README.md

 # ETD2_BuildOrderExtractor
-Python script, that can extract a build order from a local replay json
+Python script, that can extract a build order from a local replay json from the game ElementTD 2